HR-6020-119

 What it does

 This bill would officially rename the United States Postal Service facility at 14855 South Van Dyke Road in Plainfield, Illinois, as the "Staff Sergeant Jose Dueñez Jr. Post Office Building."
-It would not change the facility's operations, staffing, services, or funding in any way.
+It would require that all future references to this facility in federal laws, maps, regulations, and official documents use the new name.

 Who benefits

-The family and friends of Staff Sergeant Jose Dueñez Jr., who would receive public recognition of his service.
-Residents of Plainfield, Illinois, who may value the community acknowledgment of a local servicemember.
-Veterans' communities and advocacy groups who support public commemoration of military service.
+The family, friends, and community of Staff Sergeant Jose Dueñez Jr., who would see his service and sacrifice formally recognized by the federal government.
+Residents of Plainfield, Illinois, who may feel a sense of community pride in the recognition.
+Veterans' advocacy groups who support public commemoration of military service members.

 Who is hurt